SpikeHD/CSMLC/README.md

 # Progress

 Here is an example video of the current model (as of April 7, 2023)!
+There are a couple mis-identifications, but overall I think it's really accurate.

 <div align="center">
   <video src="https://user-images.githubusercontent.com/25207995/230737594-096aabe8-e91f-4739-9771-54b227ed62fc.mp4" />